-Peas are a common food in many homes because they are inexpensive and go with a wide variety of dishes, so it’s common to wonder if it is healthy for our dogs to eat them as well.
-The short answer is yes.
-Your dog can eat peas, and they can be quite healthy.
+Peas are common in many homes because they are inexpensive and go with a wide variety of dishes.
+You might also wonder if it is healthy for dogs to eat them.
+The short answer is yes, your dog can eat peas, and they can be quite healthy.
 However, you should not include large amounts of this protein source in your dog’s food.
-Keep reading as we go over the benefits of eating peas, as well as any health risks that might be present.
-We’ll also discuss the best way to feed peas and how often you should provide them.
+Keep reading as we go over the benefits of eating peas and the health concerns that you should take into consideration.
+We also discuss the best way to feed peas to dogs and how often you should provide them.

-Most experts recommend avoiding canned peas because most brands have too much sodium added to the can.
-Too much salt can lead to bloating, extreme thirst, and other potential health problems, especially if your dog suffers from kidney or cardiovascular problems.
+Most experts recommend avoiding canned peas because many brands contain too much sodium for canines to handle.
+Excess salt can lead to bloating, extreme thirst, and other potential health problems, especially if your dog suffers from kidney or cardiovascular problems.
 Canned peas can also contain other chemicals and preservatives that might be harmful to your pet’s health.
 It’s better to stick to fresh produce when choosing peas for your dog.

-While pea pods can be a tasty addition to a human meal or salad, they are a potential choking hazard for your dog.
-Smaller dog breeds are more at risk of choking, but it can occur in any size dog, so we recommend cutting the cooked pea pods into smaller pieces according to your dog’s size and chewing habits.
+While pea pods can be tasty additions to a human meal or salad, they are a potential choking hazard for your dog.
+Small dog breeds are more at risk, but choking can occur in any size dog, so we recommend cutting the cooked pea pods into smaller pieces according to your dog’s size and chewing habits.

 Are Peas Good for My Dog?